- Risks Factors

 Diabetes is associated with the development of cataracts.
-Inflammatory disease of the eye, such as iritis or uveitis, may cause or accelerate the development of cataract in the involved eye.
+Inflammatory diseases of the eye, such as iritis or uveitis, may cause or accelerate the development of cataracts in the involved eye.

-There are many genetic illnesses that are associated with the development of cataracts.
-These include myotonic dystrophy, galactosemia, homocystinuria, Wilson's disease and Down syndrome, plus many others.
+Many genetic illnesses are associated with the development of cataracts.
+These include myotonic dystrophy, galactosemia, homocystinuria, Wilson's disease, and Down syndrome, plus many others.
 Congenital infections with herpes simplex, rubella, toxoplasmosis, syphilis, and cytomegalic inclusion disease may also result in cataracts.

-There are many medications which, when taken over a long period of time, can cause secondary cataracts.
+There are many medications that, when taken over a long period, can cause secondary cataracts.
 The most common of these are oral corticosteroids, such as prednisone, which currently are used for a wide variety of medical conditions.

 The term "congenital cataract" is used when a baby is born with any clouding of the lens.
 This may be present in one or both eyes, be stationary or be progressive.
 Causes include genetic disorders or infectious or non-infectious intrauterine developmental disorders, both often associated with other physical abnormalities of the baby.

 Atopic dermatitis, other diseases of the skin and mucous membranes, hypothyroidism, and hyperparathyroidism are associated with the early development of cataracts.